- Written by Dr.Mehmet Demircioglu

 When can I stop sleeping upright?

-If swelling has settled, scabs are stable, and the recipient area is not being rubbed, the sleeping position can usually become more relaxed.
+If swelling has settled, scabs are stable, and the recipient area is not being rubbed, the sleeping position can become more relaxed.
 But relaxed does not mean careless.
 You still should avoid direct pressure on the grafted area until healing is secure.

 Sleep should become easier each night.
 If it becomes harder because pain, swelling, or anxiety is increasing, that is a reason to contact the clinic rather than silently struggle.
+The same is true if poor sleep comes with cold or flu symptoms after a hair transplant, because fever and scalp symptoms need judgment together.

 Can I sleep on my side after a hair transplant?